timtelman/support-offsite/README.md

 ### The Flask App

 Your Flask app only needs one route, and it just needs to wait for a POST request (the webhook from GitHub), then pull down from GitHub, kill the currently-running version of your Python script, and restart it with the new version.
+An sample Flask app (with zero error handling, lol) is included in the examples directory.

 In the JFrog ecosystem, we could easily be pulling modules via Artifactory and using Pipelines to trigger this instead; however, in the interest of time (and making it more accessible for y'all to mess around with this at home in your spare time), I've left those two tools out.
-They would be important in a production environment.
+They would be important in a production environment and absolutely required to run this at scale.